 In October 2016, the Company acquired a 100% interest in the Parral properties located in the historic silver mining district of Hidalgo de Parral in southern Chihuahua state, Mexico.
-SGM, the Mexican Geological Survey, estimates historic production of approximately 250 million ounces (oz) of silver from this district.
+SGM, the Mexican Geological Survey, estimates historic production of approximately 250 million ounces of silver from this district.
 The properties cover 3,432 hectares, across three large properties, Veta Colorada, La Pamilla and San Patricio.
 These properties are accessible by paved highway and a well maintained gravel road only five kilometres north of the city of Hidalgo Del Parral.
 The area has excellent infrastructure including grid power, water, labour, services and three nearby 500 tonne-per-day plants.
-Historical drilling and sampling has shown La Palmilla property has strong potential to discover low-grade mineralization amenable to open pit mining, while all properties have excellent potential to discover new high-grade resources in under-explored areas along strike of Veta Colorada, San Patricio, Palmilla and numerous other veins on the properties.
-Some of these large veins have been traced for over eight kilometres.
-Land access agreements are already in place for exploration.
+The current estimate consists of an Indicated Mineral Resource of 433,000 tonnes grading 271 gpt silver for an estimated 3.8 million silver ounces and an Inferred Mineral Resource of 3,160,000 tonnes grading 324 gpt silver and 0.21 gpt gold for an estimated 33.0 million silver ounces and 21,800 gold ounces.